 Once the lamb is well rested, slice thickly and serve on hot plates surrounded by the sauce.

-It is very important when cooking lamb to let it rest.
-This allows the fibres in the meat to relax after the heat of cooking.
-The relaxation of the fibres makes the meat soft and tender when served.
+- It is important when cooking lamb to let it rest.
+This allows the fibers in the meat to relax after the heat of cooking.
+The relaxation of the fibers makes the meat soft and tender when served.

-To rest the lamb, wrap it in foil and cover with a thick hand towel to insulate it.
-As the fibres relax, juices are released, these should be saved and used to enrichen the sauce.
+- To rest the lamb, wrap it in foil and cover with a thick hand towel to insulate it.
+As the fibers relax, juices are released, these should be saved and used to enrich the sauce.
 Serve the lamb onto hot plates and this will give back enough heat to the slices without cooking it further.